-where address and port are the ip address and port number of the mediation service, respectively, and schema and source are names of data sources that have been registered with the mediator.
+The schema and datasource are names of data sources that have been registered with the mediator.
 In principle, a data source could be registered with the mediator under any arbitrary name, but in order to avoid name collisions we use names similar to:

-edu.umassd.cis.mediator.database1.
+edu.umassd.cis.db1.

-Queries and result sets are in the form of the specified schema, while the specified source is used as the actual data source.
+Queries and result sets are in the form of the specified schema, while the specified datasource is used as the actual data source.

-When requesting a connection to the mediator, the username and password that are supplied must be a valid username/password pair for the data source specified in the url.
+When requesting a connection to the mediator, the username and validation strings that are supplied to SQLConnect must be a valid username/password pair for the datasource specified in the configuration file.
 We don't see any need for password protection of the mediator service itself, though we could easily add such protection if the need arises.
 As it stands, clients cannot access information through the mediator that they would not otherwise have access to, although the mediator will make the information accessible through a familiar interface and supply it in a much more convenient format.

-Our Statement implementation uses the mediation service to execute queries and produce result sets in the format of the specified schema.
+Our SQLExecDirect implementation uses the mediation service to execute queries and produce result sets in the format of the specified schema.

-Using our JDBC drivers, changes in data source are almost completely transparent to client applications.
-If we want to modify an application designed to use a particular data source so that it uses a different data source, it is only necessary to plug in our drivers and change the database url, username, and password when requesting a connection.
-No other java code or SQL queries need to be rewritten.
+Using our ODBC drivers, changes in data source are almost completely transparent to client applications.
+If we want to modify an application designed to use a particular data source so that it uses a different data source, it is only necessary to plug in our drivers and add the appropriate entries to the ODBC configuration.
+No other C/C++ code or SQL queries need to be rewritten.
 Using these drivers it also becomes trivial for application developers to allow users to select a data source of their choice at runtime (assuming the data sources have been registered with the data mediator).